innov8rz-ftc-team-11039/TeleDrive-1.0/README.md

 All of this is able to happen within 1/40 of a second, bringing the most performance with the least latency.

 Wondering how we did it?
-Check out our blog post for more info: innov8rz.net/blog/software/teledrive
+Check out our blog post for more info: <a href="innov8rz.net/blog/software/teledrive">TeleDrive Blog Post</a>

 # Contributors